 You can use QuickBooks to accept business payments, manage and pay bills, and execute payroll functions.
 It also gives you simple and colorful snapshots of accounting activity, highlighting important areas like overdue invoices.

 Hubstaff allows businesses to accurately track work hours for their entire team, expenses, invoices, and team payments.
 Best of all, it integrates with Quickbooks, FreshBooks, Payoneer, Transferwise, and Bitwage, therefore streamlining your operations.
+This app allows you to build project budgets and set weekly limits so you never go over budget.

 3. Zoho Books